iMeisa/OSMF/README.md

 # Using
 Extract the project and double-click OSMF.py, it will go through all the maps in your library and create a list of streams maps in the same folder as the script

+Note: As of current, this tool can only scan maps from around 2016-present due to differences in file formatting